remonsec/remonsec/README.md

 ---

-### I'm Remonsec 🔥
+### It’s Remonsec 🔥

-Known as a hacker, bug bounty hunter, and penetration tester
+A hacker, bug bounty hunter, and penetration tester — that’s what I do.

 If there’s a vulnerability, you can bet I’m on the hunt